 Native to Nigeria, Sansevieria is a succulent plant that requires only enough water to keep the soil from drying out completely during the fall and winter when active growth slows.
 During spring and summer when growth is more active, it should be watered thoroughly then let dry slightly between waterings.
 The leathery leaves grow from rhizomes that form a rosette in the container.
 Care should be taken to not pour water into the center of the rosette.
 Plants can get top heavy and are often grown in clay or ceramic pots rather than plastic to provide stability.

-New shoots arise from rhizomes and may be left to fill the container or divided out for a new plant, or start a new plant by cutting the leaves into horizontal sections and sticking them into a container filled with potting mix.
-Place the container into a clear plastic bag with a few holes to increase the humidity and set in a warm area with medium light.
+New shoots arise from rhizomes and may be left to fill the container or can be divided out for a new plant.
+A new plant can also be started by cutting the leaves into horizontal sections and sticking them into a container filled with potting mix.
+The container should be placed in a clear plastic bag with a few holes to increase the humidity and set in a warm area with medium light.
 The sections will root in a few weeks.

 Do you have a question?
 Try Ask an Expert!

 Updated Wednesday, October 12, 2016